alexisCata/terraform_ansible_deploy/README.md

 ## Ansible script
 You can find it on /provision.
-It uses a role from ansible-galaxy (Ansible content repository) to install Docker, commands pip to install docker python packages and shell to pull and run the image.
+It uses a role from ansible-galaxy (Ansible content repository) to install Docker, commands pip to install docker python packages and shell to pull and run the Docker image to expose on port 80 a Django project.

 #### bootstrap.yml
 Tasks for install docker and some docker python packages